damzaky/AsprakEZ/README.md

 Makes it easier for asprak to download and score, **please read carefully!**

 ## How to use
-Basically, you are only required to choose one script to use out of four, use `batchDownload.js` to download all uploaded files, use `removeRedDots.js` to remove all red dots/circle, use `batchAssign.js` to assign determined values to tesawal, jurnal, tesakhir, skill form once and for all.
+Basically, you are only required to choose one script to use out of three, use `batchDownload.js` to download all uploaded files, use `removeRedDots.js` to remove all red dots/circle, use `batchAssign.js` to assign determined values to tesawal, jurnal, tesakhir, skill form once and for all.

 1. Change the `Dmz` on the first line inside the file you want to use with your SHORT NAME that you've set on http://10.30.40.123/iflab/asprak/formProfile, in this case, my SHORT NAME is `Dmz`